Colonization: Papua New Guinea

 In 1884 Britain declared a protective order over South East New Guinea, establishing an official colony in 1888.
 Germany however, annexed parts of the North.
 This annexation separated the entire region into the South, known as "The Territory of Papua" and North, known as "German New Guinea".

 Philippines

-Due to marginalisation produced by continuous Resettlement Policy, by 1969, political tensions and open hostilities developed between the Government of the Philippines and Moro Muslim rebel groups in Mindanao.
+Due to marginalization produced by continuous Resettlement Policy, by 1969, political tensions and open hostilities developed between the Government of the Philippines and Moro Muslim rebel groups in Mindanao.

 Myanmar

 Subject peoples

 Many colonists came to colonies for slaves to their colonizing countries, so the legal power to leave or remain may not be the issue so much as the actual presence of the people in the new country.
 This left the indigenous natives of their lands slaves in their own countries.

 The Canadian Indian residential school system was identified by the Truth and Reconciliation Commission (Canada) as colonization through depriving the youth of First Nations in Canada of their languages and cultures.

 During the mid 20th century, there was the most dramatic and devastating attempt at colonization, and that was pursued with Nazism.
 Hitler and Heinrich Himmler and their supporters schemed for a mass migration of Germans to Eastern Europe, where some of the Germans were to become colonists, having control over the native people.
 These indigenous people were planned to be reduced to slaves or wholly annihilated.

 Many advanced nations currently have large numbers of guest workers/temporary work visa holders who are brought in to do seasonal work such as harvesting or to do low-paid manual labor.
 Guest workers or contractors have a lower status than workers with visas, because guest workers can be removed at any time for any reason.